cldeluna/ac3-ws-c4-jinja2-in-action/09_EmbeddedJ2/Ansible/README.md

 This showcases how Jinja2 templates are part of a larger ecosystem.
 I believe you will see more and more of this as tools evolve.

-Here you will need to focus on the template (probably) and the payload to send to the template.
+Here you will need to focus on the template and the payload to send to the template.
 Instantiating the environment will be done by the tool.

 ```bash
 % tree